powercord-org/powercord-backend/docs/2-plugin-api/2-webpack.md

 | all | boolean | If `true`, Powercord will return an array with all modules matching the query. | `false` |

 ## Hinting
-As we mentioned, Discord has so many modules that going through the whole list everytime might become a performance hazard and cause slight slowdowns which may add up.
+As we mentioned, Discord has so many modules that going through the whole list every time might become a performance hazard and cause slight slowdowns which may add up.

 To help with performances, we build indexes we use to query modules more efficiently.
 Just like your average database,